 international hub: UK & EUROPE

-Within the UK & Europe region, Chartered Accountants Worldwide has two member institutes – ICAEW representing England & Wales and Chartered Accountants Ireland representing Ireland.
+Within the Europe region, Chartered Accountants Worldwide has three member institutes – ICAEW and ICAS representing the UK and Chartered Accountants Ireland representing Ireland.

 Mobility & Opportunities

 There are many great reasons to work in the UK or Europe, and plenty of opportunities for Chartered Accountants.
 We have collated some useful information and links to assist you in starting to think about working in the UK or Europe.